esdebon/exampleTintStarling/README.md

 exampleTintStarling
 ===================

-This is a example to apply tint to a object using Starling adding a function in the ColorMatrixFilter Class (starling.filters))
+This is an example to apply tint to an object in Starling using a new function in the ColorMatrixFilter Class (starling.filters))